Capital: Cairo (the largest city in Africa)

 The electric current in Egypt is 220 volts AC, single phase, 50 Hertz.
 Most Egyptian sockets are of the three-pronged variety but many can accept some European two-pronged plugs as well.

 Tap water in Egypt is heavily chlorinated although tests have confirmed the water to be safe and fit for consumption.
-However, if you are in Egypt for a relatively short-term stay, doctors recommend that you stick with bottled mineral water, in order to avoid gastric upsets.
+However, if you are in Egypt for a relatively short-term stay, doctors recommend that you stick with bottled mineral water in order to avoid gastric upsets.
 Nestle or Hyatt branded bottled mineral water are reputable brands.
-Just ensure that the bottle sealing is not broken!
+Just ensure that the seal is not broken!
 Take care with fruit juice, as water may have been added.
 Milk should be treated with suspicion, as it is often unpasteurized, though boiled milk is fine.
-Tea and coffee are favorable as the water will have been boiled during the making.
+Tea and coffee are best as the water will have been boiled.
 Showering and brushing teeth with tap water does not pose a problem.

-Dress conservatory and ensure that limbs are covered when entering any Mosque or when you are walking around the public area as is Cairo Down Town.
+Dress conservatively and ensure that limbs are covered when entering any Mosque or when you are walking around public areas as in Cairo Downtown and other towns.
 Men must refrain from wearing shorts and all visitors, prior to entry to any Mosque must remove footwear.

-Please exercise caution and respect when taking photographs of anything other than tourist sites.
+Please exercise caution and respect when taking photographs of anything other than touristic sites.
 It is forbidden to take photographs of police, anything of a military nature or indeed bridges, airports and public works.
-Respect should be given to Egyptian women, use discretion.
-Ask permission first, before taking photos of people and expect to be asked for a tip in return.
+Respect should be given to Egyptian women, please use discretion.
+Ask permission before taking any photos of people and expect to be asked for a tip in return.

-Egyptian cuisine is characterized by dishes such as Ful Medames, Koshari, rice-stuffed pigeon, Molokheyya, and Fetir Meshaltet.
-Egyptian cuisine also shares similarities with food of the Eastern Mediterranean region, such as rice-stuffed vegetables, grape leaves, Shawerma, Kebab, Falafel, Baba Ghannoug and baklava.
+Egyptian cuisine is characterized by dishes such as Ful Medames, Koshari, rice-stuffed pigeon, Molokheyya and Fetir Meshaltet.
+It also shares similarities with the cuisines of the Eastern Mediterranean region, such as rice-stuffed vegetables, grape leaves, Shawerma, Kebab, Falafel, Baba Ghannoug and Baklava.

 Some Egyptians consider Koshari - a mixture of rice, lentils, and macaroni - to be the national dish.
 In addition, Ful Medames (mashed fava beans) is one of the most popular dishes.
-Fava bean is also used in making falafel (also known as "ta`meyya"), which originated in Egypt and spread to other parts of the Middle East.
+Fava bean is also used in the making of falafel (also known as "ta`meyya") which originated in Egypt and spread to other parts of the Middle East.